basho/yokozuna/docs/SUPPORT.md

 document from a Riak object is the job of the _extractor_.
 To perform this task two things must be considered.

-TODO: This isn't quite right, the fields created by the extractor are only a subset of the fields created.
-The actually document creation is driven by `yz_doc`.
+NOTE: This isn't quite right, the fields created by the extractor are only a subset of the fields created.
+Special fields needed for Yokozuna to properly query data and tagging fields are also created.
+This call happens inside `yz_doc:make_doc`.

 1. Does an extractor exist to map the content-type of the object to a Solr document?